strontic/strontic.github.io/xcyclopedia/library/java.exe-6871F6B74CA631B95B6CE1DEEFB487E7.md

 ## Possible Misuse

 *The following table contains possible examples of `java.exe` being misused.
-While `java.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `java.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --